 When you are getting to know a person consult your list early on!
 Ask them questions that reveal if they are a match to your top, non-negotiable values.
 Also, share what you value and see how they respond.

 If they share your top values enjoy the fun of discovering who the person is.
 If they continue to delight and surprise you and match up with your preferences, be brave and open yourself to the miracles of love!
-If they don’t share your top values, don’t waste your time!
+If they don’t share your top values, don’t waste your or their time.
 Stop seeing them and put your energies elsewhere.
 They aren’t a match and you are just asking for heartbreak and frustration if you think it will work.

 If you would like to book a session to discover and get clear on what your authentic, relationship needs, wants, and top, non-negotiable values are – and to put structures in place to stay true to what you want to manifest – I’d love to work with you!
 Please contact me via my contact page here.